Good-Heart-Technology/Nonprofit-Policy-Generator/README.md

 ## License

-This project is open source and available under the MIT License.
-However, the policy templates and generation logic are proprietary to Good Heart Tech.
+This project is open source and available under the GNU General Public License v3.0.